racodond/sonar-css-plugin/README.md

 * "TODO" tags should be handled
 * @charset should be the first element in the style sheet and not be preceded by any character
 * Box model size should be carefully reviewed
-* Branches should have sufficient coverage by unit tests
 * Byte Order Mark (BOM) should not be used for UTF-8 files
 * Case-sensitive flag should not be used
 * Deprecated system colors should not be used